 Nick Carter joined the Royal Navy in October 1980 as Junior Steward.
-After basic training at HMS Raleigh in Torpoint Cornwall and professional training at HMS Pembroke in Chatham, Nick joined HMS Torquay, a Whitney Class Frigate for two and half years before being selected for the Royal Yacht Britannia in 1984.
-Nick took part in the Aden evacuation Operations in January 1986 with HMY Britannia being used as a temporary dormitory by British and foreign national refugees picked up on Khormaksar Beach.
+After basic training at HMS Raleigh in Torpoint Cornwall and professional training at HMS Pembroke in Chatham, Nick joined HMS Torquay before being selected for the Royal Yacht Britannia in 1984.
+While serving on the Royal Yacht, Nick took part in the Aden evacuation Operations in January.

-In 1987 he was selected and qualified as a Leading Physical Trainer (LPT) and his career has since taken him around the world aboard HMS Andromeda (LPT) serving in a number of varied duties, patrolling the Persian Gulf on Armilla Patrol and deployment to the Falklands and West Indies.
+In 1987 he qualified as a Leading Physical Trainer (LPT) and his career then took him around the world aboard HMS Andromeda serving in a number of varied duties, patrolling the Persian Gulf on Armilla Patrol and deployment to the Falklands and West Indies.
 As a newly promoted Petty Officer (POPT) Nick joined the Type 22 missile frigate HMS Beaver as a Special Sea Duty Quartermaster and the First Frigate Squadron Physical Training Instructor.
 In between sea drafts, Nick served on various shore establishments with the Physical Training Branch, including: HMS Collingwood in Fareham, Hampshire; RNAS Culdrose, Cornwall; HMS Warrior, London, and HMS Drake, Devonport.

 Following promotion to Chief Petty Officer Physical Trainer, Nick served at the Britannia Royal Naval College Dartmouth as subject matter expert (SME) to the Command in all areas of Physical Training for young officers under training.
 He also served as the SME for HMS Raleigh (junior rate Phase 1 and 2 training), HMS Temeraire (Physical Training School) as the RN Fitness Testing Support Officer, Directorate of Naval Recruiting within a Physical Training Outreach Programme to schools and colleges, and finally HMS Heron as Chief of Physical Training prior to retirement from the Royal Navy in 2010.